JTaisey389/reading-notes301.md/Read05_HEROKU.md

 `heroku addons`

-- To see particluar add-on in action, visit your applications URL a few times.
+- To see particular add-on in action, visit your applications URL a few times.

 - In your terminal run the following command: